Frequently Asked Questions

 What is mediation?

-Mediation is a confidential process where parties are given the space and opportunity to work through a dispute, with a view to reaching a mutually acceptable agreement.
-As a mediator, my job is to help guide the process.
-It's informal and flexible - and most importantly, you stay in control of the outcome, not a judge.
+Mediation is a confidential process where parties are given the space and opportunity to talk through a dispute, with a view to reaching a mutually acceptable agreement.
+As a mediator, my job is to help guide the process by ensuring each party has a voice.
+It's informal and flexible - and importantly, agreements are voluntary.

 How long does mediation take?